AureDeva17/TooDeePlatformer/README.md

 ## What is this?

 This project is a C# Windows Forms Mario Maker like editor that I made and redid during my first and second years at the ETML (École Technique des Métiers de Lausanne) in 2021.

 Unfortunaly, the driver to play the created levels was never created.

-My orginal intentions making this app was to create a 2D platformer using Windows Forms.
+My original intentions making this app was to create a 2D platformer using Windows Forms.
 To make this work, I would have needed to create maps and such.

 So, I decided to create an editor to create those maps and levels.
 First called MarioMakerExp and now TooDeePlatformerEditor.
 It first started as a simple application for myself to something I wanted to be used by others and became a much more complex project than originaly intended.
 Though keep in mind that it was only my first and second year as an apprentice Software Developper.